- All products are added to your cart.

 Use a toner to neutralize your pH-level, to remove the dirt and leftover cleansing products. // Toners in Korea have the effect to moisturize and prep your skin for the steps afterwards.

-1) You can first pour the toner on your palm or on a cotton pad before applying it to face, then gently wipe the product with the cotton pad.
+1) You can first pour the toner on the palm of your hands or on a cotton pad before applying it to face, then gently wipe the product with the cotton pad.

 2) You can also pour it, especially the liquid ones, into a spray bottle and spray it directly onto your face, then pat it in or gently wipe it away with cotton pads.